micahj/freebie/readme.md

 You can supply the user account info to zoiper like so eg
 1000@172.17.0.2:5060 and step through the prompts.
-The password in our case is 12345! (see vars.xml)
+The password in our case is 12345! (see vars.xml).
+No sensitive intellectual property there so fear not.

 ## some test calls